Transient helix formation in semiflexible polymers without confinement effects: Results and Analysis:

+We have already discussed how $\epsilon_b$ is related to the persistence length.
+Similarly, we must express $\epsilon_c$ in terms of line charge density of a polymer.
+We remind the reader that for case-A the Coulomb repulsion between two similarly charged monomers of charge $q$ placed at a distance of $a$ from each other, is equal to $\epsilon_c$.
+Therefore,$(q^2/4\pi\epsilon a)=\epsilon_c$, where $\epsilon$ denotes the dielectric constant.
+Hence,

+As a reference, if the distance between monomers is $a=10 nm$, then at $T=300K$, $\epsilon_c=87.27k_BT$ corresponds to a charge of $\approx 36e$ on each monomer $10 nm$ apart in water.
+This corresponds to a polymer chain having a charge density lower than the charge density of DNA.
+Bare DNA has around $22 e$ charge in a $3.7$ nm segment \cite{milo2015cell}.
+So such transient helical configurations can be seen in DNA or polymers with line-charge densities lower than that of the DNA, if they become charged from a neutral configuration.

 What determines the pitch of the helix and how can we control it?
-The procedure for calculating the pitch (in units of monomers) is detailed in the supplementary section.
-Once formed, the pitch of the helix increases with time as the helical structure formed gradually unwinds over time to decrease bending energy costs.
-To that end, we show the variation of pitch versus time in Fig.\ref{fig5}a for a chain length of $N=100$ monomers for semiflexible polymer with $U_c$ acting between the monomers.
-A polymer with large $N$ is chosen so that the pitch can be better calculated.
-The pitch increases with increasing $\epsilon_b$ (refer Fig.\ref{fig5}b) as a higher value of $\epsilon_b$ results in a higher energy cost associated with the local bends along the polymer chain.
-Thus a higher value of $\epsilon_b$ gives rise to fewer loops along the chain, or a higher value of pitch.
+The procedure for calculating the most frequently occurring pitch (in units of monomers) is detailed in the supplementary section.
+Once formed, the pitch of the helix increases with time as the helical structure gradually unwinds over time to decrease bending energy costs.
+To that end, we show the variation of the (most frequently occurring) pitch $P$ versus time in Fig.\ref{fig10}a for a chain length of $N=100$ monomers for a semiflexible polymer with $u_c$ acting between the monomers. {A polymer with large $N$ is chosen so that the fourier transform calculation yields more accurate results (refer supplementary).} The quantity $P$ increases with increasing $\epsilon_b$ (refer Fig.\ref{fig10}b) as a higher value of $\epsilon_b$ results in a higher energy cost associated with the local bends along the polymer chain.
+Thus a higher value of $\epsilon_b$ gives rise to fewer loops along the chain, or a higher average value of the pitch.
 We did not observe any significant dependence of the pitch on $\kappa$ and $\epsilon_c$ (or $\epsilon_d$).
-The corresponding data for the helix pitch versus $\epsilon_d$ are given in the supplementary.
+The corresponding data for $P$ (versus time and $\epsilon_b$) with $u_d$ acting between all monomer pairs (Case B) are given in the supplementary.